pottendo/pottendo-SK64-network/README_network.md

 * Applications / features available through Sidekick64 don't have to run on Sidekick64 but can be running in a hosted or cloud environment.
 This means for example that changes and updates required to such an application will not force the Sidekick64 kernel to be updated.
 * In theory it allows interactive multi user applications like simple games or chat apps.
-* It allows interaction with most services on the World Wide Web In addition to screen updates SKTP allows to request Sidekick64 to download a payload from a web adress (via HTTP or HTTPS) and store and/or execute it on the C64.
+* It allows interaction with most services on the World Wide Web
+* In addition to screen updates SKTP allows to request Sidekick64 to download a payload from a web adress (via HTTP or HTTPS), store and/or execute it on the C64.
 This means, files like PRG, SID, CRT, etc. may be downloaded from the internet and directly launched on the C64.
 This is tightly coupled to the Sidekick64 menu code as the possibility to launch is essential.

 Currently two example applications exist that make use of SKTP:
 ### CSDb Launcher
 Allows to browse latest releases and a couple of selected top lists to easily access attractive releases from the world of the C64 demo scene.
 ### Forum64 RSS Viewer
-Allows to launch a dynamically generated PRG (available in different flavours for C64, C128@80columns, C16/Plus/4) that displays the latest posts that are listed in the RSS feed of Forum64.
+Allows to launch a dynamically generated PRG (available in different flavours for C64, C128@80columns, C16/Plus/4) that displays the latest posts from the RSS feed of Forum64.
 ## Network configuration via SD card
 You may change some network default settings by editing configuration files on the SD card via an SD card reader plugged into your Desktop/Notebook/PC/MAC/Pi/etc.